DaleDunlop/Cyber-Security-Penetration-Testing/CTF - Offensive Penetration Testing (THM)/mr_robot.md

 # Conclusion

 ~~~
-enjoyable box although i got stuck a few times with syntax i really enjoyed it
+Enjoyable box although i got stuck a few times with syntax i really enjoyed it!

+Hacked with @kubu975
 ~~~